Gear Advice: Minimalist Shoes for the OCR Athlete

 Now, having switched over to minimalist shoes full time and taken pains to train correctly in them, I am fine and have no further problems.
 But avoid the problems I did have by taking it easy on this adjustment period and do it with the knowledge that people like Katy Bowman offer.

-Now some specifics: the model I currently wear is the Spyridon LS, a trail-running model that has worked out really well for me.
+Now some specifics: until last season when it finally wore out, the model I wore is the Spyridon LS, a trail-running model that has worked out really well for me.
 I used to run in their KSO model and those were also awesome.
 They didn’t have the lugged soles you see in the Spyridons, here, and occasionally that was a problem, but rarely.
 I successfully ran for three seasons in those shoes and only stopped because my toes broke through the stitching after the 2013 Mud Ninja race (again, at the end of my third season of OCR, mind you).
 I ran the 2014 race in the Spyridon LS and was suitably impressed.

 There is a model made for OCR, called the Spyridon MR. I haven’t tried it, but I don’t honestly see the difference (unless that difference is weight and water-shedding ability, which is hard to see from the picture, obviously).
 I won’t say don’t get them.
 After all, they’re the same price as my LS model.